Skip to Content

 The engine on a gas lawnmower combusts the fuel and air mixture to convert energy from the gas into the flywheel’s rotary motion that drives the blade.
 This process can be broken down into four parts.

-1. Intake of air and fuel: Air and fuel are mixed in a precise amount.
+1. Intake of air and fuel: Air and fuel are mixed precisely.
 If this ratio is disturbed, the quality of performance is heavily affected.
-Intake occurs through a valve that is controlled by pushrods and a cam mechanism.
-The carburetor and related filters govern the air to fuel ratio and rate of the mix.
+Intake occurs through a valve controlled by pushrods and a cam mechanism.
+The carburetor and related filters govern the air-to-fuel ratio and rate of the mix.

 3. Gas combustion: When the piston is about to reach the topmost position, the energy starts to burn.
 It happens either by a spark or due to enough rise in pressure.
 This blast pushes the piston down, transferring power into the flywheel.

-4. Removal of the remnants: When the exhaust valve opens, the remnants are pushed out to muffler by the already caused movement’s inertial effect.
+4. Removal of the remnants: When the exhaust valve opens, the remnants are pushed out to the muffler by the already-caused movement’s inertial effect.

 The oil is used for engine lubrication.
 Oil is added and pumped utilizing the orifices integrated into the engine.
-To ensure that the oil does not penetrate the cylinder, O-rings are used around the piston.
+O-rings around the piston ensure oil does not penetrate the cylinder.
 The existence of O-rings causes the oil film to be sealed.
 Likewise, the gasket also acts as a seal.

 Cooling

 Lawnmower engines can be air-cooled or use a coolant.
-Air-cooled has a fin for an enhanced surface area that enables for a fast transfer of heat.
+Air-cooled has a fin for an enhanced surface area that enables a fast heat transfer.
 Around the same time, the coolant is injected into the jackets around the engine block.

 Involved components